Rounding Error Analysis of Linear Recurrences Using Generating Series: Acknowledgments

 \section{Acknowledgments}

-This work benefited from remarks by many people, including Alin Bostan, Richard Brent, Frédéric Chyzak, Thibault Hilaire, Philippe Langlois, and Nicolas Louvet.
+This work benefited from remarks by many people, including Alin Bostan, Richard Brent, Thibault Hilaire, Philippe Langlois, and Nicolas Louvet.
 The initial impulse came from discussions with Fredrik Johansson, Guillaume Melquiond, and Paul Zimmermann.
 Frédéric Chyzak suggested to work with elements of $\Omega [[t]]$ instead of $\mathbb{R} [x^{\pm 1}] [[t]]$ in Section~\ref{sec:wave}.
-I am especially grateful to Guillaume Melquiond and Anne Vaugon for many insightful comments at various stages, and to Paul Zimmermann for his thorough reading of a preliminary version.
+I am especially grateful to Guillaume Melquiond, Anne Vaugon, and two anonymous referees for many insightful comments, and to Paul Zimmermann for his thorough reading of a preliminary version.